 Every year, the Housatonic Model Railway Club hosts a model railroad show and sale, now at the Bigelow Center for Senior Activities.
-The Winter 2015 show took place on Sunday, December 6th.
-Check back soon for more information about our 2016 show!
+The Fall 2016 show will take place on Sunday, October 23rd.

 We also support the Fairfield Museum and History Center with a model train display every year during the winter holidays.